-THE 5 PHASES OF THE DESIGN PROCESS
+THE 5 PHASES OF THE DESIGN PROCESS (CONTINUED)

-(CONTINUED)
+3. IDEATION

-- 3. IDEATION Ideation means generating lots of ideas.
+Ideation means generating lots of ideas.
 Brainstorming encourages you to think expansively and without constraints.
 It's often the wild ideas that spark visionary thoughts.
-With preparation and a clear set of rules, a brainstorm session can yield a multitude of fresh ideas. - Generate Ideas Establish and follow rules for brainstorming in your group, engage in brainstorming sessions, and then select ideas that have the greatest potential.
+With preparation and a clear set of rules, a brainstorm session can yield a multitude of fresh ideas.

+- Generate Ideas Establish and follow rules for brainstorming in your group, engage in brainstorming sessions, and then select ideas that have the greatest potential.
 Be sure to keep your notes and even take pictures of the process as they will be valuable later on for your presentation.
-Freely conceptualize with words, diagrams, sketches, drawings...choose methods that best help you describe your ideas. - Refine Details Start with a reality check to determine which ideas support your goals for the challenge, which ideas have potential barriers, and which ideas can be evolved.
-As you narrow your ideas, capture them in a more structured format such as a mini-poster that would include the following: - Title of your idea - Summary of your idea in a single sentence - Description of how your idea would work - Explain the features and benefits - List challenges and questions - 4.
-EXPERIMENTATION Experimentation brings your ideas to life.
+Freely conceptualize with words, diagrams, sketches, drawings...choose methods that best help you describe your ideas.

+- Refine Details Start with a reality check to determine which ideas support your goals for the challenge, which ideas have potential barriers, and which ideas can be evolved.
+As you narrow your ideas, capture them in a more structured format such as a mini-poster that would include the following:

+- Title of your idea

+- Summary of your idea in a single sentence

+- Description of how your idea would work

+- Explain the features and benefits

+- List challenges and questions

+4. EXPERIMENTATION

+Experimentation brings your ideas to life.
 Drawing and building prototypes means making ideas tangible.
 Spontaneous learning occurs while drawing and building, and sharing ideas with other people.
-Even with early and rough prototypes, you can receive a direct response from an idea. - Make Prototypes Prototypes enable you to share your ideas with other people and discuss how to further define it.
-You can prototype just about anything through drawing, modeling, role-playing, storyboards, diagrams, advertisements, etc. - Get Feedback Present your prototype to an audience to get valuable feedback which you can use to modify and improve your idea. - 5.
-EVOLUTION Evolution is the development of your concept over time.
+Even with early and rough prototypes, you can receive a direct response from an idea.

+- Make Prototypes Prototypes enable you to share your ideas with other people and discuss how to further define it.
+You can prototype just about anything through drawing, modeling, role-playing, storyboards, diagrams, advertisements, etc. - Get Feedback Present your prototype to an audience to get valuable feedback which you can use to modify and improve your idea.

+5. EVOLUTION

+Evolution is the development of your concept over time.
 It involves planning next steps, communicating the idea to people who can help you realize it, and documenting the process.
-Change often happens over time, and reminders of even subtle signs of progress are important. - Track Learnings As your concept evolves, you can begin to measure its impact.
+Change often happens over time, and reminders of even subtle signs of progress are important.

+- Track Learnings As your concept evolves, you can begin to measure its impact.
 Define a set of criteria for success to help guide and evaluate the development and progress of your idea.
 Be sure to document your progress, discuss the impact of your ideas and celebrate the progress you have made. - Move Forward When your idea has evolved into a solid concept, it's time to plan for the next steps.
 Create an overview of the project and determine a final timeline.
 Identify the tasks that need to be completed and decide who will be responsible for completing them.
 Invite input from people outside of your design team to help, and build collaborative working relationships with each other and other teams.

-THE DESIGN CHALLENGE:

-PUSH PLAY Building For Fun

-BOOK LIST TO SUPPORT LEARNING
+Adapted from 'Design Thinking for Educators', www.designthinkingforeducators.com, IDEO the design challenge: food for thought awareness - appreciation - education - environment - sustainability book list to support learning

 The books listed are completely optional, but offer insight that furthers learning of the topics presented in Design LAB.
+Food is such a broad topic, with so many different avenues to study.
 Since the program is only able to give a broad overview, this list is meant to support students who want to take their learning further and/or for classrooms who have more time to dedicate.